 While the ever-rising price of gas is a convincing reason to consider a propane mower for your next purchase, that isn't the only advantage of the LP-3000.
 Because it burns cleaner than gasoline, "you won't smoke yourself out in the shop if you need to turn it on while you're performing maintenance," Smith says.

 LP gas can also lessen some other maintenance woes.
 Varnish created by stale gasoline can cause damage to the fuel passages in a standard gas engine; LP gas tanks do not have this problem.
 Another problem can be the introduction of water and dirt into fuel containers.
+The pressurized and closed system of the LP gas tank helps prevent these kinds of contamination concerns.

 Furthermore, many major municipalities observe times when mowing with standard gasoline is prohibited during certain hours or days when the atmosphere is most vulnerable to pollutants.
 A propane mower allows you to continue working and being productive during these times.